OphthoImageTools/OphthoImageTools/README.md

 For more than two decades, uveitis grading has relied on the SUN classification &mdash; a categorical, semi-quantitative system that was built to standardize communication, not to serve as a quantitative endpoint for modern clinical trials.
 Many groups have built sophisticated computational tools to fix this, but most have remained inside the labs that created them.

 **OphthoImageTools** is our attempt to do the opposite: collect simple, reproducible, openly-described image-analysis workflows that any center can download, run, criticize, and improve.
-The macros here turn descriptive features (keratic precipitates, fundus depigmentation, macrophage-like cells, ganglion-cell topography) into quantitative readouts using free, widely-available platforms (ImageJ/Fiji, MATLAB).
+The macros here turn descriptive features (keratic precipitates, fundus depigmentation, macrophage-like cells, ganglion-cell topography, FAZ and vascular density) into quantitative readouts using free, widely-available platforms (ImageJ/Fiji, MATLAB).

 The companion editorial in the *American Journal of Ophthalmology* explains the rationale in detail.